-Accounting is an important part of any business, but accounting for startups is simply indispensable.
-However, some entrepreneurs put off accounting for a later date thinking that there has to be some sales to account for first.
+Accounting is an important part of any business, but accounting for small businesses is simply indispensable.
+However, some entrepreneurs put off accounting for a later date thinking that there have to be some sales to account for first.

-Though it’s easy to get caught up in the glitzy tasks that come with starting up, accounting is the meter with which one can gauge how the business is going.
+Though it’s easy to get caught up in the glitzy tasks that come with operating a business, accounting is the meter with which one can gauge how the business is going.

-Ignoring the financial side of business is the sure-fire way for things to go downhill.
-Without a clear idea on your margins and cash flow, you might not even realize that you’re operating at a loss.
-Consider learning basic accounting as taking responsibility of entrepreneurship.
+Ignoring the financial side of the business is the sure-fire way for things to go downhill.
+Without a clear idea of your margins and cash flow, you might not even realize that you’re operating at a loss.
+Consider learning basic accounting as taking responsibility for entrepreneurship.

 Startups, cash-based businesses and small service companies, however, would do well to consider learning the cash accounting method.

 The cash method is simpler: the records match only the actual flow of cash in and out of the business.
 Income is recorded when it’s on hand, and expenses are taken note of when they are actually paid.
 This setup would work better for sole proprietors and businesses with no existing inventory yet.

 Now that we have discussed the importance of accounting for startups, you’re probably thinking of where to start.
 There are some basic accounting disciplines you would do well to learn and practice.